WordPress/gutenberg/packages/block-editor/src/components/justify-toolbar/README.md

 The `JustifyToolbar` component renders a toolbar that displays justify options for the selected block.

-This component is used in the Navigation block to set the flex justification for the elements, allowing for justify `left`, `center`, `right`, and `space-between`.
+This component is used to set the flex justification for the elements in the block, allowing to justify `left`, `center`, `right`, and `space-between`.
+In comparison, the alignment options are for the block itself.

+See the Navigation block for an example usage.

 ## Development guidelines